doctoretdiez/PalEON-FIA/stats/Stats_README.Rmd.txt

 ## File Descriptions
 ### Input files
 1. biom_fia_pecan_v0.1.csv - has the biomass estimates from the FIA data.
 This file is the same as the biom_fia_pecan.csv in the data/output files of this repository.
 Jody just added the version number when she uploaded it to the wiki.
+For the FIA biomass statistical estimates we used the biomass estimated with the Jenkin's allometries.
+We also have the FIA biomass estimated with the FIA allometry and the PEcAn allometries, but since the PLS biomass was statistically estimated using input based on the Jenkin's allometries, that is what we have used in the FIA biomass 2 stage model.
 2. fia_paleongrid_albers.csv - file that connects lists the FIA plots in each PalEON grid cell
 3. paleonmask.nc
 4. FIATree_Summary.csv - spreadsheet of the frequency and percent/rounded percent of tree taxa in the FIA data.
-Column 5 indicated which taxa were modeled wiht the PLS data and column 6 notes which taxa were modeled with the FIA data.
+Column 5 indicated which taxa were modeled with the PLS data and column 6 notes which taxa were modeled with the FIA data.

 ### Code files and Notes
 1. preprocess_biomass.R - code to process the FIA data in order to run it through the 2 stage biomass model in the fit_bam.R file.
 Near the bottom of this file is a loop that runs each taxa through the fit_bam.R file.
 That is followed with code that calculates the raw average biomass of all taxa combined.
 The average biomass of all taxa combined is run through the fit_bam_totalbiomass.R code.